CmsHI/cmssw/HeavyIonsAnalysis/ZDCAnalysis/readme.md

 ```

 ## Indices and dimensions
-- By default, only the 18 channels of ZDC are saved, while RPD channels are skipped in both rechit and digi trees.
+- By default, the 18 channels of ZDC are saved in rechit tree, while additional 32 RPD channels are saved in digi tree.
 ```
    (HiForestMiniAOD.root)
    ./